Powers of Attorney Are Powerful Tools

 Durable Financial Power of Attorney ▪ Advance Directive/Medical Proxy/Living Will

 Wills and trusts can protect your assets after your death, but what if you become incapacitated during your lifetime?
 Who will make financial decisions for you?
 How will you make health care choices?

 Durable financial powers of attorney and advance directives/medical proxies (living wills) are two estate planning vehicles through which you can make decisions today so that your financial and health care wishes are kept tomorrow.
-At The Manna Helmy Law Group, our attorneys help clients create estate plans that are suited to their individual circumstances.
+At The Manna Helmy Law Group, our attorneys help clients in Bergen County and beyond create estate plans that are suited to their individual circumstances.

 Safeguarding Your Financial Future Through a Financial Power of Attorney